Patch-Level Tokenization with CNN Encoders and Attention for Improved Transformer Time-Series Forecasting: Introduction

 The remainder of this paper is organized as follows.
 Section~II describes the proposed patch-based forecasting framework, detailing the CNN-based patch encoder, token-level self-attention mechanism, and the specialized Transformer architecture used for global temporal modelling.
-Section~III presents the experimental setup, including dataset generation, baseline models, implementation details, and hyperparameter settings.
-Section~IV reports the empirical results and provides a comparative analysis of the proposed method against baseline approaches.
-Finally, Section~V concludes the paper and discusses directions for future research.
+Section~III presents the experimental setup, including datasets used and how synthetic dataset was generated, baseline models, implementation details, and hyperparameter settings.
+Section~IV reports the empirical results and provides a comparative analysis of the proposed method against the baseline approaches.
+Section~V concludes the paper and draws subjective conclusions for the proposed model.
+Section~VI discusses the limitations of current architecture, how it can be improved and scope for future works.